mozilla-services/remote-worker-server/docs/api/authentication.rst

 .. _authentication:

-We propose a setup using :term:`Firefox Accounts`, that verifies the *OAuth2 bearer tokens* on a remote server
+The authentication is using :term:`Firefox Accounts`, to verify the *OAuth2 bearer tokens* on a remote server